qadan/civviebot/README.md

 ## Requirements

 - Python 3.6+
+- Pip for Python 3
 - Some installed python modules; check the `requirements.txt` or just install e'm from there

-## Installation
+## Installation (Debian-y)

+Assuming working directory is `civviebot`:

+1. `sudo apt-get install python3 pip3 python3-virtualenv apache2 libapache2-mod-wsgi-py3`
+2. `python -m venv /path/to/civviebot`
+3. `pip3 install pipenv`
+4. `pipenv install`
-1. Copy `sample.config.yaml` to `config.yaml`.
+3. Copy `sample.config.yaml` to `config.yaml`.
   * You can either keep this in the root folder for `civviebot`, or you can use the `CIVVIEBOT_CONFIG` environment variable to specify your own path to the config.
-2. Create a Discord webhook.
+4. Create a Discord webhook.
 Once you have it, copy the URL into your `config.yaml` as the `webhook_url`.
-3. Run the `civviebot` inside `civviebot.py` in your magical [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) app of choice.
+5. Run the `civviebot` inside `civviebot.py` in your magical [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) app of choice.
 Something
 like: